NREL/HPC/docs/Documentation/Development/Languages/Julia/julia_install.md

 * performance or need to customize Julia build - [do it yourself](#do-it-yourself-build-v-12-or-later) (i.e. build from source)

 !!!
 Warning
     Julia built on Kestrel CPU nodes will not work on the GPU nodes and vice versa.
-Always build Julia on compute nodes you intend to run on.
+Always build Julia on the same type of compute node that you intend to run on.

 ## Anaconda